winsomehax/plugin.video.bitchute/README.md

 # plugin.video.bitchute

-## NOTE: This add-on is now KODI 19 in the master branch.
-The KODI-pre19 branch contains a version that works for earlier versions, but that branch will no longer be worked on.
+## NOTE: This add-on is now targets KODI 19.
+There is a "KODI-LEIA" branch which, barring any changes by BitChute, should work for the moment.

 Welcome to my Bitchute addon for KODI